 Sally sighed with relief.

-Descriptive tells explain actions.
-These are trickier because they often feel just fine until you notice that you're telling the reader what they should be able to figure out by how the character is acting.
-Offenders include realize, could see, the sound of, as.
+Descriptive tells explain the action.
+These are trickier to spot because they often feel just fine until you notice that you're telling the reader what they should be able to figure out by how the character is acting.
+Offenders include realize, could see, the sound of, and as.

 Bob could see from the way Jane was bleeding that she'd hurt herself.